nsundbaum/stopwatch/README.md

 - Provide a context manager for timers.
 - Provide decorators for timers and counters.
 - Add option to generate report on csv and json format.
+- Add more calculated metrics to report, e.g. percentiles and throughput.
+- Flask/Django extensions to log response times.
 - Add 'gauge' metric type.